Ellen Melicent Cobden: Politics

 Cobden supported the Irish Home Rule movement through membership of the English Home Rule Union and letter writing campaigns to The Times.
 She joined the South Africa Conciliation Committee in 1900.

 Cobden was also a supporter of women's suffrage.
-She donated funds to the Women’s Social and Political Union (WSPU).
-In 1910, she participated, alongside her sister Anne Cobden-Sanderson, in the Women’s Suffrage Procession, organized by the Women’s Freedom League.
+She donated funds to the Women's Social and Political Union (WSPU).
+In 1910, she participated, alongside her sister Anne Cobden-Sanderson, in the Women's Suffrage Procession, organised by the Women's Freedom League.
 When Anne stood trial and was imprisoned for two months for her suffragette activities, Ellen and another sister Jane Cobden celebrated her release over dinner at the Savoy Hotel.

 Writing

 In 1879, she wrote the poem The Rights of Women.

-Under the pseudonym Miles Amber she published "Winstons – A story in three parts" in 1902.
+Under the pseudonym Miles Amber she published Winstons – A story in three parts in 1902.
 The novel was about the tragic experiences in society of two daughters of a Sussex farmer.
 The novel was influenced by her political views and the views of her wider family.
 It was dedicated to her sister Jane.

-Under her own name she published the semi-autobiographical work "Sylvia Saxon – Episodes in a Life" in 1914.
+Under her own name she published the semi-autobiographical work Sylvia Saxon – Episodes in a Life in 1914.
 The book centred around a spoilt heiress struggling with marital difficulties and social questions and included a fictional depiction of the Cobden family home of Dunford House, near Heyshott, West Sussex.
-The Spectator reviewed the book, stating that “the writer's gifts of intuition and of observation are remarkable”.
+The Spectator reviewed the book, stating that "the writer's gifts of intuition and of observation are remarkable".